Spatial-Data-Science-and-GEO-AI-Lab/percept-vsvi-filter/README.md

                             Interpolation method (NEAREST (0), LANCZOS (1), BILINEAR (2), BICUBIC (3), BOX (4) or HAMMING (5)).
-      --overwrite, -O       Overwrite any existing output file --dry-run             Do not actually write any output file --modelname MODEL     Use a specified model (from gluoncv.model_zoo) --gpu [N], -G [N]     Use GPU (optionally specify which one) --exclusion-pattern REGEX, -E REGEX
+      --overwrite, -O       Overwrite any existing output file --dry-run             Do not actually write any output file --modelname MODEL     Use a specified model (from https://huggingface.co/models?search=mask2former) --gpu [N], -G [N]     Use GPU (optionally specify which one) --exclusion-pattern REGEX, -E REGEX
                             Regex to indicate which files should be excluded from processing.